Training a puppy means repeating the same command dozens of times. Sometimes hundreds. Sit. Stay. Come. Leave it. Repeat tomorrow.

 • easy to break into even smaller pieces

-Because they’re so small, they work perfectly for everyday obedience training, including:
+Because they’re so small, they work well for everyday obedience training, including:

 • sit